 - Cover small sections: Don’t start wildly steaming in random directions.
 Work on small sections and go slowly.
 Give the steam a chance to break down stubborn grunge in your grout.

-- Clean brush periodically: If you’re using a brush, examine it every so often.
-After all, if the bristles are thick with crud it won’t be very efficient.
+- Clean brush periodically: If you’re using a brush, examine it frequently.
+After all, if the bristles are thick with crud, it won’t be very efficient.

 Watch Out For Scalds

 Rinse the steamed areas with plain water, or wipe them down with a wet towel.
 If they look brand new, you can pat yourself on the back for a job well done.
 But if you still notice discolorations, you may have to repeat the steaming.

 7. Sealing Grout After Steaming

 Keep your grout looking great by sealing it once you’re finished.
 Cement-based grout should be sealed yearly, at a minimum (5).

 Look for sealants that are recommended for your style of tile and grout.
 Applying it is straightforward: most amateurs should manage it easily.

 Are you wondering what options you have if you don’t want to go the DIY route?
 You can get quotes from professional cleaning companies in your area.

 The pros use high-powered, industrial-grade machines.
 They’re often truck-mounted and include a built-in vacuum to minimize the mess (6).